ShadowDev01/urlx/README.md

 *  -u, --url             single url
 *  -U, --urls            list of urls in file
 *  --stdin               read url(s) from stdin
+*  --keys                print all keys in query in unique
+*  --values              print all values in query in unique
 *  --keypairs            key=value pairs from the query string (one per line)
 *  --format FORMAT       Specify a custom format (default: "")
 *  --json                JSON encoded url/format objects